Falven/mssql-data-source/README.md

 - Separate Connection Pools for Query and Mutation operations maintain active Database connections to ensure optimal performance.
 - Built-in Stored procedure introspection.
 Parameter optionality, types, and default values are automatically determined from the database.
 Schemas are cached for efficient requests.
 - Extendable, straightforward architecture, Type-safe Typescript API and plenty of documentation.
+- Supports dynamic SQL.
+Gives you the flexibility to define your GraphQL and Database Schemas as you'd like.
+We'll take care of the rest.

 ## Installation